cxb3rf1lth/cybersec-hub/src/prd.md

 **Why it matters**: Centralizes bug bounty research activities, enables team-based hunting for higher success rates, provides real-time intelligence on opportunities, and facilitates professional partnerships between security researchers
 **Success criteria**: Seamless connection to all major platforms with real-time data sync, successful team hunt coordination with shared objectives and resources, partner request system resulting in productive collaborations, and comprehensive tracking of earnings and team performance

+### Partner Request System for Skill Matching
+**What it does**: Intelligent partner matching system that allows security professionals to create collaboration requests specifying skills they offer and need, with smart matching algorithms based on complementary expertise, experience levels, and project requirements
+**Why it matters**: Facilitates strategic partnerships between security professionals with complementary skills, enabling higher success rates in bug bounties, research projects, and complex security assessments through collaborative expertise
+**Success criteria**: Users can easily create detailed partner requests with skill specifications and project requirements; intelligent matching system suggests compatible partners with high accuracy; successful partnership formations leading to collaborative projects and improved outcomes

 ### Team-Based Bug Bounty Hunting
 **What it does**: Allows formation of specialized hunting teams for specific programs or companies, with coordinated objectives, shared resources, real-time collaboration, meeting scheduling, and contribution tracking
 **Why it matters**: Increases success rates through specialized expertise collaboration, enables tackling of complex targets requiring multiple skill sets, and provides structured approach to team-based research